Hyperfine-resolved optical spectroscopy of ultracold $^{87}$Rb$^{133}$Cs molecules: the $\mathrm{b}\,^3\Pi_0$ metastable state: Results

 \section{Results}

-\subsection{{ }Vibrational structure of \bpi\,}
+\subsection{{ }Vibrational structure of \btpi\,}

-To study the vibrational structure of the \bpi\, state, we use light polarised perpendicular to the quantisation axis to drive transitions from $(1,6)_{\mathrm{G}}$ to $v' = 0, 1, 2,\, J' = 0$.
+To study the vibrational structure of the \btpi\, state, we use light polarised perpendicular to the quantisation axis to drive transitions from $(1,6)_{\mathrm{G}}$ to $v' = 0, 1, 2,\, J' = 0$.
 In each case only one transition is accessible: the $\sigma^-$ transition to $(0,5)_{\mathrm{E}}$.
-The results are shown in \fig{\ref{fig:vib_spectra}}.
-The absolute transition frequencies for each transition are shown in Table\,\ref{tab:vib_structure}, where the uncertainties ($\pm60$\,MHz) come from the wavemeter (Bristol 621A).
+The results are shown in \fig{fig:vib_spectra}.
+The absolute transition frequencies for each transition are shown in \tab{tab:vib_structure}, where the uncertainties ($\pm60$\,MHz) come from the wavemeter (Bristol 621A).
 The difference in transition frequencies is determined much more precisely ($\pm 2$\,kHz) by using the modes of the reference cavity as a frequency ruler.
 We compare the absolute transition frequencies we measure with those calculated from the molecular potential curves of refs.~\cite{Docenko2010, Docenko2011, Rakic2016, Vexiau2017}.